Intege123/mediahand/README.md

 # MediaHand

+Note: This project is not maintained anymore.
+The replacement can be found here: https://github.com/Intege123/MediaHand_Spring

 JavaFX based application to manage movies, series and other types of media.
 Uses the file-based HSQLDB to save media information.
 Media can be watched via the embedded VLCJ player which uses the libVLC library.